vmware-archive/projectmonitor/README.md

 Each build that you want CiMonitor to display is called a "project" in CiMonitor.
 You need to login to set up projects.

+### Auth support

+Please note, in order to run the application and get the spec suite to pass you'll need to copy the config/auth.yml.example to config/auth.yml

+    cp config/auth.yml.example config/auth.yml

+Currently, global authentication is not required by default

 ### OAuth support

-CiMonitor includes support for Goolge OAuth.
-You'll need to copy the oauth.yml.example to oauth.yml and then add your consumer key and consumer secret.
+CiMonitor includes support Google OAuth.
 See http://code.google.com/apis/accounts/docs/OAuth.html for more information.

+Edit config/auth.yml to configure the following:

     consumer_key: <your_consumer_key>
     consumer_secret: <your_consumer_secret>

-Please note, in order to get the spec suite to pass you'll need to copy the oauth.yml.example to oauth.yml

-    cp config/oauth.yml.example config/oauth.yml

 ### Create a user